 Brendan Marsh and Kristian Lindwall present what they believe an Agile Coach is, give some insight into the daily life of an Agile Coach at Spotify & explain why they believe Coaches help others win.

 Mike Hill advises individuals on becoming coaches for their teams using 5 techniques: Sorting, Releasing, Situating, Modeling, and Inviting, and learning what should be avoided when coaching.

-Corey Haines focuses his presentation on two elements of the craftsmanship manifesto: well-crafted software and a community of professionals.
-He believes that craftsmanship means forming quality software developers who choose their own practices and use them, starting as apprentices, becoming journeymen, and ending coding katas.
+Corey Haines believes that craftsmanship means forming quality software developers who choose their own practices and use them, starting as apprentices, becoming journeymen, and ending coding katas.

-Chris Hedgate makes a difference between a good and a great developer.
-The former writes code quickly, knows how to solve problems, but his code tends to be hard to maintain on the long run.
-The good developer keeps an eye on the future trying to make sure the code evolves cleanly.
+A good developer writes code quickly but hard to maintain.
+A great one keeps an eye on the future trying to make sure the code evolves cleanly.
 Hedgate advices on how to move from good to great.

-During QCon San Francisco 2008, InfoQ and BayAPLN, a local group of Agile Project Leadership Network (APLN), organized a panel comprised of Agile experts which answered questions from the audience.
-The panelists were: David Chilcott, Moderator, Polyanna Pixton, David Hussman, Sue Mckinney, Pat Reed.
+InfoQ and BayAPLN organized a panel comprised of the following Agile experts which answered questions from the audience: David Chilcott, Polyanna Pixton, David Hussman, Sue Mckinney, Pat Reed.